cbevins/fire-behavior-simulator/docs/05_ClientAPI.md

 ## DagNode Class

   - DagNode.displayString()
-    - Returns the DagNode's current display value as a text string.
-If the DagNode is a Quantity Variant, the value is converted into the current display units-of-measure and decimal digits, and is appended with the units-of-measure.
+    - Returns the DagNode's current *display* value as a text string.
+If the DagNode is a Quantity Variant, the value is converted into the current display units-of-measure and decimal digits, and is appended with the DagNode's Variant's current *display* units-of-measure.

   - Dag.displayUnits()
-    - Returns the DagNode's current display units-of-measure as a text string.
+    - Returns the DagNode's Variant's current *display* units-of-measure as a text string.

   - Dag.displayValue()
-      - Returns the DagNode's current display value as a text string.
+      - Returns the DagNode's current *display* value as a text string.
 If the DagNode is a Quantity Variant, it is converted into the current display units-of-measure and decimal digits.

   - Dag.key()
     - Returns the DagNode's key string.

   - Dag.label()
-    - Returns the DagNode's label (if assigned), or a prettified key string.
+    - Returns the DagNode's label (if assigned), or a prettified version of its key string.

   - Dag.nativeUnits()
-    - Returns the native units-of-measure of a Quantity Variant DagNode.
+    - Returns the *native* (internal) units-of-measure of a Quantity Variant DagNode.

   - Dag.value()
-    - Returns the DagNode's current *native* value.
+    - Returns the DagNode's current *native* (internal) value.

 - [Back to top](#top)